 It is a complex area of law and we would always advise either party to take legal advice as early as possible, even whilst your plans are being made.
 Proper planning and a comprehensive presentation of those plans can be key to success.

 What level of child maintenance can I expect?

 Child maintenance is payable to the parent with care of the children by the non-resident parent until they reach 18.
 This is calculated by reference to the non-resident’s parent gross income and varies depending on the number of children.
 The calculation takes into account the number of nights the children stay with you and whether you have any children living with you.

 The Child Maintenance Service deals mostly with child maintenance queries and the family court only becomes involved if the non-resident’s gross income is over £156,000.
-If there is a shared care arrangement between the parents which means an equal number of nights then no child maintenance is payable irrespective of either parents income.

 Will I have to pay fees to the Child Support Agency if I don’t pay child support on time?